At Zyte we are known for our ability to help companies make mission-critical business decisions through the use of web scraping.

 To use this approach the review data first needs to be cleaned up and structured.
-Here are some of the common pre-processing steps that can be implemented using a library such as Python’s NLTK, the most frequently used library in Python for text processing:
+Implemented using a library such as Python’s NLTK, the most frequently used library in Python for text processing.

 The goal of this pre-processing step is to ensure the text corpus is clean and contains only the core words required for text mining.